Fernandez-Trincado/TurbospectrumPy/README.md

   * Conversion from vacuum to standard air wavelengths can be found at [VAC2AIR/AIR2VAC](http://hebe.as.utexas.edu/apogee/docs/air_vacuum.pdf)
   * Radiative Transfer in Stellar Atmospheres can be found at [Review](http://www.staff.science.uu.nl/~rutte101/rrweb/rjr-edu/coursenotes/rutten_rtsa_notes_2003.pdf)

+Support TurbospectrumPy
+--

+If you use TurbospectrumPy in your research, we would be grateful if you could include an acknowledgment in papers and/or presentations:

+    "This research made use of TurbospectrumPy, a community-developed core Python package for Astronomy."

+Thanks.